kobolabs/epub-spec/README.md

 **Kobo does not accept** .mobi, KF8, PDF or any format outside of ePub that may be used to format eBooks.

-### Kobo Serves Content to Users On These 5 Reading Platforms
+### Kobo Serves Content to Users on These 5 Reading Platforms

 1. eInk/EPD — Kobo eInk devices (Aura, Glo, Touch)
 2. Desktop — the Kobo desktop app for PC and Apple Computers